2lian/Motion-Stack/Documentation/installation.md

 pip3 install -e .
 ````

-Robotic toolbox has a bug that I fixed, until my PR https://github.com/petercorke/robotics-toolbox-python/pull/441 is approved, you will have to install my fork.
+Robotic toolbox has a bug that I fixed, until my PR https://github.com/petercorke/robotics-toolbox-python/pull/441 is approved, you will have to install my fork (this is done in the code above).

+KNOWN ISSUE: pip install of my custom rtb fork does not install the dependencies of rtb.
+You can install then uninstall the official rtb, or fix the dependencies yourself as a workaround.

 ## Shortcuts